New investor body could lack firepower, say bosses

 "Do hedge funds and sovereign wealth funds have the same degree of interest in promoting this?"

-Last week the Investment Management Association (IMA), trade body for the UK's 4.2 trillion pound asset management sector, said it was assessing support among institutional investors for a forum.
+Last week the Investment Management Association (IMA), trade body for the UK's 4.2 trillion pound ($6.7 trillion) asset management sector, said it was assessing support among institutional investors for a forum.

 The aim would be to enable investors to see if other shareholders support their calls for change at companies and to promote longer-term decision-making by company management, the IMA said.